- Family and Parenting»

 Children who learn from a young age to care for others tend to grow into caring adults.
 Caring for pets, for the needy, for the elderly, or others can have a long lasting influence on the character development of kids.

-To improve the lives of the elderly and end ageism
+- To improve the lives of the elderly

-As mentioned above, including the elderly in the lives of younger children assures a more ready acceptance of such individuals in later life.
-The benefits potentially go beyond this however.
-If children see elderly individuals dealing with disabilities and continuing on with their lives as either productive, happy, or loving individuals, then they will be more accepting of this process in their own lives in later years.
+Including the elderly in the lives of younger children not only assures a more ready acceptance of such individuals in later life but the benefits potentially go beyond this.
+If children see elderly individuals dealing with disabilities and continuing on with their lives as either productive, happy, or loving individuals, then they will be more accepting of this process in their own lives in later years as they age.

 Ideas for Connecting Children and Grandparents or the Elderly